 At Thomas Printworks, one early pivot was to start a weekly webinar for the sales team, that expanded to include anyone who had customer-facing positions, such as CSRs.
 He noted that one thing those were used for was to get staff up to speed on things like new substrates or new technologies — things that got set aside when things were busy, but with both his team and the suppliers facing more downtime than expected, he used the opportunity to educate his staff.
 “It opened their eyes to a lot of new solutions and new things,” he said.

-Hite noted that one thing that has come out of the pandemic that he is happy about is that it “created a much more team-oriented environment.”
+Hite noted one benefit that has come out of the pandemic: it “created a much more team-oriented environment,” he said.
 Even in businesses that already had a great culture and people who got along, the pandemic and shared experience has increased the familiarity.
 “Everybody is helping everybody,” he said.
 And that is a long-term impact that isn’t likely to fade anytime soon, if at all.

 And with that, the inaugural Wide-Format Summit wrapped up, with Duccilli announcing that it will return this year as a live event, July 29-31, 2021, at the Hyatt Lost Pines in Austin, Texas.
 Visit www.wideformatsummit.com for more information about that event to come, and to register for a spot.